An Introduction to DigitalOcean Spaces

 Object stores, however, are not hierarchical.
 Instead of using the branching, directory-based structure most users are familiar with, object stores are flat key/value file systems.
 This gives object stores their characteristic scalability, redundancy, and reliability, but it also means that folders may behave differently when it comes to retrieving information about the system.
 For example, because folders are implied by the name of the object and don't actually exist, they can't have permissions and can't provide information about what they contain.

-Follow the Spaces link in the Control Panel's main navigation to access the overview page which provides an index of an account's Spaces.
-When there are no Spaces, this page will invite you to create your first Space.
+To get started with in the Control Panel, follow the Spaces link in the main navigation to access the overview page which provides an index of an account's Spaces.
+When there are no Spaces, this page will invite you to create your first one.

 You can create a Space at any time from the Create menu by selecting Spaces or, when it is available, by using the Create a space button.
 Whichever link you use, you'll be taken to the Create a Space page.

 Each Space you create within your account has its own URL and can be used as a logical unit for segmenting content.
 Note, however, that administrative access applies to all Spaces.
 At this time, per-Space administrative access is not supported.

 There are three decisions to make when creating a new Space: